AdobeDocs/workfront.en/help/classic/agile/use-scrum-in-an-agile-team/iterations/add-stories-to-existing-iteration.md

 product-area: agile-and-teams;projects
 navigation-topic: iterations
 title: Add stories to an existing iteration
-description: You can add stories to an iteration in any of the following ways:
+description: You can add stories to an iteration in any of the following ways - EDIT ME.
 ---

 # Add stories to an existing iteration